keystonejs/keystone-classic/docs/API/set.md

 ```

 `keystone.set(key:string)` - .set can also be called with a string and no value passed in.
 If there is only one argument, `keystone.set` will instead retrieve the value of the selected key from keystone.
 This is aliased as [keystone.get()](../get),

+TK talk about hooks and global middleware setting